bignerdranch/stockwatcher/README.md

-## STOCKWATCHER,
+# stockwatcher
-### The modern android development stack showcase!
+## A modern android development stack showcase

-### showcase items
+### showcase items:
 - rxjava2
 - retrofit2
 - dagger2
 - lombok code gen
 - databinding
-- the _perfect_ rxjava2 + retrofit2 networking and caching setup!
+- the _perfect_ rxjava2 + retrofit2 networking and caching setup
-- how to handle lifecycle configuration changes with network request resume and caching!
+- how to handle ui lifecyle & device configuration changes with network request resume and caching!
 - other goodies!

+### future showcase items:
+- how to test the retrofit service layer of your app by replaying mock server responses
+- robolectric "integration" tests
+- assertj & junit unit tests
+- MVVM

 ### Setup: